symfony/symfony-docs/security/csrf.rst

 value that only you and your user know.
 This ensures that the user - not some other entity - is submitting the given data.

-Before enabling the CSRF protection, install the CSRF support in your project (which in turn requires installing the Symfony Form component):
+Before using the CSRF protection, install it in your project (which in turn requires installing the Symfony Form component):

 .. code-block:: terminal

     $ composer require security-csrf form

+Then, enable/disable the CSRF protection with the ``csrf_protection`` option in the ``config/packages/framework.yaml`` file.
+For more information, see the :ref:`CSRF configuration reference <reference-framework-csrf-protection>`.

 CSRF Protection in Symfony Forms
 --------------------------------